ykydh/Portfolio/README.md

 I enjoy developing software that interacts with real-world systems, including embedded devices, communication networks, and data-driven applications.
 My current focus is embedded systems, RTOS development, C/C++ programming, and software engineering.

 I contribute to a CubeSat flight software research team, where I develop communication modules and operating system abstractions for satellite software.
-I also work as a Senior Resident Assistant, developing leadership, communication, and mentoring skills.
+I also worked as a Senior Resident Assistant, developing leadership, communication, and mentoring skills.

 ---